Everson4t/antivirus-for-objectstore/README.md

 We are going to use a new compartment called **scan** and also a VCN using the Wizard.
 Besides that you'll need to setup the following resources:

 ### Compartment and VCN
 Create a new compartment called **scan** and annotate the compartment OCID.
-Create also a VCN using Wizard.
+Create a VCN called **ScanVCN** using Wizard.

 ### Object Storage

 1. Select a bucket with objects to scan and enable **Emit Object Events** for this bucket.
-Name: **bucket1**
+Name: **checkinobj**
 2. Create a standard bucket to move infected object to it.
 Name: **quarantine**

 ### Security

 3. Create a Dynamic Group with a rule that will qualify your instance.
-Name: **dyngroupscan**
+Name: **ScanDynGroup**
 ```
 All {instance.compartment.id = 'ocid1.compartment.oc1..aaaaaaaa......algq'}
  ```
 4. Create a policy to allow your Dynamic Group to manage objects.
-Name: **policiescan**
+Name: **ScanPolicy**
 ```oci
 Allow dynamic-group dyngroupscan to manage buckets in compartment scan
 Allow dynamic-group dyngroupscan to manage objects in compartment scan